| A local history and genealogy site for Wimpole, a village and parish in South Cambridgeshire. Curated by Steve Odell.

 He was educated at Harrow School, and St John's College, Cambridge,

-Was called to the Bar in 1789 and was soon after appointed Chief Justice
+Was called to the Bar in 1789 and was soon after appointed Chief

 of the Isle of Ely.